Home | Photos | Micro history | RAF 69th | The AJO | Saxon horse | more ▼

 Good morning 8 Squadron!
 Waiting for the first cup of tea after the dawn patrol gets airborne - the time would have been roughly 06:45, which meant another 13 hours until knock-off time.

-Trevor Ransome recalls his first sight of a Beverly, some time in 1957 when the aircraft first appeared.
+John Trevor recalls his first sight of a Beverly, some time in 1957 when the aircraft first appeared.
 Also: why was there a Beverley in the sand in Bahrain; flying on three engines to Entebbe; the Beverley crash at Sutton Wick

 The East Dereham fire brigade arrived and I told them the fire was out.
 However they insisted on getting on the roof and putting water down the chimney 'just to make sure' as they could see a wisp of smoke issuing from the chimney.